Mapita/Canary/docs/api-advanced-usage.md

 Add an error to the test's list of recorded errors.

-The method requires an [**Error**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object and optionally accepts another argument indicating the test or callback where the error occurred.
+The method requires an [**Error**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object and an indication of the test or callback where the error occurred.

 **Arguments:** `({Error} error, {CanaryTest|CanaryTestCalback} location)`